ynyang94/ynyang94.github.io/index.markdown

 author_profile: true
 ---
 ## About Me
 Howdy!
 My name is Yufeng Yang (杨钰峰 ,pronounced as u-feng iang).
-I'm a Ph.D. student at CSE department, **Texas A&M University**, advised by [Prof. Yi Zhou](https://sites.google.com/site/yizhouhomepage/home).
+I'm a third year PhD student at CSE department, **Texas A&M University**, advised by [Prof. Yi Zhou](https://sites.google.com/site/yizhouhomepage/home).
 My general research interests revolve around the **foundations of machine learning**.
 Specially, I'm interested in the following fields:

 > **Stochastic Optimization**: I have been working on this topic since the beginning of my Ph.D. program.
 My research focuses on designing stochastic algorithms (typically first-order or zeroth-order methods) to solve tractable formulations inspired by large-scale machine learning, such as distributionally robust optimization (DRO), multi-objective optimization, and stochastic programming with heavy-tailed noise etc.